MeganJS/startup/README.md

 # startup
 CS260 startup project and notes:

+js notes:
+in order to include variables or js code in a string, string must be surrounded by `, which are tick marks and _not_ apostrophes!

 Simon-CSS notes:
 Choose simple over nice to do things quickly.
 I want to use Bootstrap more; I spent a lot of time wrestling with flex trying to figure out how to make things line up how I wanted in CSS and there was probably tools in Bootstrap I could have used to help me.
 On the upside, you can totally use images you upload as the background of buttons, which I think is fun.